On-site Criminal History Record Search

 Under the FCRA, the reporting period for criminal convictions is seven years from the date of conviction, or release from prison.
 Records older than seven years are not reportable.
 Records that fall within the last seven years are reportable.
 For example, an employer is looking to fill a position in August 2017.
 If an applicant was convicted of Robbery in 1993, this record would be outside of the reporting period because it is older than seven years.
 If the applicant was convicted in 2015, however, this would fall within the reportable period and the record would be reported to the employer who requested the search.

-Keep in mind that there are two types of criminal background checks:
+Keep in mind that there is more than one type of on-site criminal history record search:

 - Index Searches, which utilize database records